 Publications

-Woolley, Kaitlin, Daniella Kupor, and Peggy J. Liu, “Does Company Size Shape Product Quality Inferences?
-Larger Companies Make Better High-Tech Products, but Smaller Companies Make Better Low-Tech Products,” accepted at the Journal of Marketing Research.
+Woolley, Kaitlin, Daniella Kupor, and Peggy J. Liu (2023), “Does Company Size Shape Product Quality Inferences?
+Larger Companies Make Better High-Tech Products, but Smaller Companies Make Better Low-Tech Products,” Journal of Marketing Research, 60 (3), 425-48. (lead article)

 Sharif, Marissa A. and Kaitlin Woolley (2022), “Work-to-Unlock Rewards: Leveraging Goals in Reward Systems to Increase Consumer Persistence,” Journal of Consumer Research, 49 (4), 634-56.